-- To make the pastry, place the hazelnuts in a food processor and blitz to finely chop.
+- Place the hazelnuts in a food processor and blitz to finely chop.
 Add the flour again and blitz until the nuts are finely ground.
 Add the caster sugar.

 - Cut the butter into cubes and add to the processor, blitz until the mixture resembles fine breadcrumbs.

-- Add the egg yolk, and 2 tbsp of water and blitz until the mixture comes together to form a dough , adding a little more water if required.
+- Add the egg yolk, and 2 tablespoon of water and blitz until the mixture comes together to form a dough , adding a little more water if required.

 - Roll out the pastry and use to a line a 23cm/9in tart pan.
 Prick the base of the pastry case with a fork and chill for 30 minutes.